Jarlotee/somnium/docs/rules/management/inventory.md

 title: Inventory
 ---

-The number of items you have available during an encounter is determined by your Wits; the total number of items you can carry is determined by your Might.
-Any items that are considered _ready_ you can interact with as at will.
-Items in your _carry_ slots are inaccessible during combat unless you take an action to retrieve them.
+The number of items your character has available during an encounter is determined by your Wits; the total number of items your character can carry is determined by your Might.
+Any items that are considered _ready_ can be interacted with as at will.
+Items in the _carry_ slots are inaccessible during combat unless an action is taken to retrieve them.
 Consult the following charts to determine a character ready/carry slots:

 ## Ready Slots